 If you are in need of Financial Aid, the first step would be for you to start with Government Funding.
 To learn more about scholarships and bursaries, we would strongly recommend that you visit McGill Scholarship and Student Aid Office for more guidance or contact them directly.
 You can also refer to this document for more information.

-For those applying for Student Aid, you will need the following information: the number of credits you will be completing in second year is 37 (Winter: 22.5 cr., and Summer 14.5 cr.).
+For those applying for Student Aid for next fall, you will need the following information: the number of credits you will be completing in first year is 61 (Fall 23.34 cr., Winter 17.33 cr. and Summer 20.33 cr.).